datarobot/datarobot-user-models/task_templates/README.md

 * estimators - meant to be used as the prediction step in a blueprint
 * transforms - meant to be used as a preprocessing step in a blueprint
-* pipelines - meant to be added as a single task blueprint, these have some preprocessing and an estimator built in
+* pipelines - meant to be added as a single task blueprint, these have preprocessing and an estimator built into a single task

 Our estimator examples are also different than the pipelines examples because these templates have score hooks implemented.
-The pipelines examples do not have score hooks to demonstrate the automatic scoring functionality of the DRUM middleware layer.
+The pipelines examples do not have score hooks to demonstrate the automatic scoring functionality of the DRUM tool middleware layer.
+This functionality works if your estimator inherits from sklearn, pytorch, keras, or xgboost, and doesn't have any additional functionality.

 If a template is tagged as "Verified", this means we have automated tests which guarantee integration functionality with the DataRobot platform